blakedietz/boise-frontend-meetup-presentation-notes/README.md

-# Boise Frontend Meetup Presentation Notes
+# Boise Frontend Meetup Presentation History

-A listing of all of the presentations and their associated notes from past Boise Front-end Meetups
+This is a listing of all of the presentations and their associated notes and presenter information from past Boise Front-end Meetups

 ## 10/05/16